Root Canal Westborough MA

 Call us at Westborough Family Dental Phone Number 508-366-2210 with any questions or book your consultation online.Call Today Book Online

 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
-Dr. Shinde and Dr. Kaplan use local anesthesia to eliminate discomfort.
+Dr. Shinde uses local anesthesia to eliminate discomfort.
 You will be able to drive home after your treatment, and you probably will be comfortable returning to your normal routine.

 To provide you with a better understanding of endodontic therapy, we have provided the following multimedia presentation.
 Many common questions pertaining to root canals are discussed.